udacity/cd12354-build-ci-cd-pipelines-monitoring-and-logging-exercises/lesson-3-continuous-integration/exercise-ci-pipeline/README.md

 The exercise assumes you'll be working in the Udacity workspace where all the necessary system dependencies are installed and setup, ready for use.

-Make sure you've already completed the `Instructions and one-time setup` and outlined in the [root README](../../README.md#instructions-and-one-time-setup)
+Make sure you've already completed the `Instructions and one-time setup` that is outlined [here](../../README.md#instructions-and-one-time-setup)

 Start by copying the `ror-ci.yaml` that's located in the `starter` folder and paste it into the `.github/workflows` in the root of this project.
 This is the folder location where Github looks for Github Action workflows.